 Obtain the Installation Image

-- Verify that an email is received with the download information
+- Continue to the download page, and verify that an email is received with evaluation serial number

-Your download should begin immediately and when it is completed you should have an iso image with a name such as “asg-9.605-1.1.iso” downloaded that is ~1GB in size.
-You will also receive an attachment in the email with a license txt file.
-This will be needed when configuring the system via the web admin.
+Your download should begin immediately, and when it is completed you should have an iso image with a name such as “SW-18.5.3_MR-3-408.iso” that is ~600MB in size.
+You will also receive an email with a license key.
+This will be needed when configuring the system via the web admin graphical user interface (GUI).

 Transfer the installation image to a USB drive

 The easiest way to transfer the installation image to a USB drive is by using software called “Rufus” on Windows or “balenaEtcher” on Apple OSX.
 See this link for detailed instructions on how to create a bootable USB drive using Rufus or balenaEtcher.
 The Sophos USB drive for this example was created using Rufus.
-For Sophos, select a “dd” image, rather than an “ISO” image in Rufus.
+When burning the image to your USB drive, select a “dd” image, rather than an “ISO” image in Rufus.

 Install the Operating System on the Vault

 Once the installation image is properly copied to the USB drive, it is ready to be installed on the Vault.
-There is a good manual including detailed installation instructions for Sophos UTM at https://www.sophos.com/en-us/medialibrary/PDFs/documentation/sophosutmsoftwarewebadminqsgen.pdf.
-Follow the instructions in the guide to install the software, then log in to the web admin page in order to configure the system.
-There are a few caveats to note during the installation.
+Keep in mind that installing Sophos will completely wipe the SSD you have installed in the Vault.
+There is a good manual including detailed instructions for Sophos XG at https://docs.sophos.com/nsg/sophos-firewall/17.5/Help/en-us/webhelp/onlinehelp/PDF/sfos_ug.pdf.

-At this point Sophos UTM is installed and can be further configured via the Web User Interface.
-A screenshot of the Sophos UTM dashboard is shown below.
+At this point Sophos XG Firewall is installed and can be further configured via the Web GUI.
+A screenshot of the Sophos XG dashboard is shown below.

 At this point, Sophos should be up and running on The Vault.
 If you experience any issues, please feel free to reach out: firstname.lastname@example.org.